-Notes: *If not already selected in the Bachelor's program **Best taken after: Plasma Physics ***If not already selected in the Bachelor's program, useful for: Observations and Data Analysis in Astrophysics |
+Notes: *If not already selected in the Bachelor's program **If not already selected in the Bachelor's program, useful for: Observations and data analysis in astrophysics (II) Better attended at the second year, after taking the core exams |

 Solar Physics – Metis Coronagraph on Solar Orbiter